njovy/protobutter/README.md

-ProtoBuffer
+ProtoButter
 ===========

-A Protocol Buffer RPC client for Java.
+An RPC implementation that works with Protocol Buffers for Java.